esmero/archipelago-documentation/docs/archipelago-deployment-live-update_drupal.md

   - Drupal Core
 ---

-# Updating Drupal Core on a live Archipelago Site
+# Updating Drupal Core in Archipelago

 Drupal, the project, [puts out new core releases on a regular schedule](https://www.drupal.org/about/core/policies/core-release-cycles/schedule).
 Your Archipelago site needs to apply the security updates and possibly minor releases between major core updates.
 Major core updates will typically coincide with an updated Archipelago stable release.